 Expect

 context.
-For instance, with a string like "Hello World"
+For instance, with a string like "Hello World", you can use .toContain("Hello"), or for numbers,

 checking across various data types.